Maxmillian-Muiruri/Javascript-Training/Fundamentals/Type Conversions/README.md

 # String Conversion

+### Occurs when we output something.
+Can be performed with String(value).
+The conversion to string is usually obvious for primitive values.

 ### String conversion happens when we need the string form of a value.

 ### For example, alert(value) does it to show the value.